-Although surveys have yet to be completed for either project to determine the precise location of easements on respective parcels, there appears to be no overlap of the permanent easements requirements.
+Although surveys have yet to be completed for either project to determine the precise location of easements on respective parcels, there appears to be no overlap between the permanent easements requirements.
 However, both projects overlap at areas requiring a Temporary Work Area Easement.
-The NJDEP is the non-Federal Sponsor for the Minish and Passaic Tidal projects, who is also in partnership with the local Municipality for the completion of both projects.
-The NJDEP and the local municipality are supportive of the projects (including Essex County) and it's anticipated that the LER required for both projects will be available.
+The NJDEP is the non-Federal Sponsor for the Minish and Passaic River Tidal projects, who is also in a local partnership with the City of Newark for the completion of both projects.
+The NJDEP, the City of Newark and Essex County are supportive of the projects, and it is anticipated that the LER required for both projects will be available.